Mullapudi Venkata Ramana: Autobiography

 Kothi Kommachi, Inkothi Kommachi and Mukkothi Kommachi are Mullapudi's three-volume autobiography in books and audio forms.
 Just like the titles, the story keep hopping timelines and incidents.
 To put it in Mullapudi's own words, "it is like a monkey hopping from one branch to another branch."

 Awards

-Though Mullapudis' career has many faces – journalist, story teller, film critic, film story writer, dialogue writer and a popular film personality who represented a genre that produced the finest work in film arts, literature, journalism – many are dissatisfied that he has not been nominated for Padma awards, instituted by Government of India.
-His humble background and disinclination to associate with any political party could have been the reason for this.
+Mullapudi's career encompassed journalism, literature, film criticism, screenwriting, dialogue writing, and other contributions to the Indian film industry.
+Despite his prominence in these fields, some commentators and admirers have noted that he did not receive a Padma award from the Government of India.
+Various explanations have been suggested for this omission, including his personal background and his lack of association with political parties, although no official reason has been given.

-However, he received endless appreciation of the Telugu people for his excellent work and has made a respectable place in their hearts.
-He is one of those who kept the flag of Telugu pride flying high.
+However, he received widespread appreciation for his work in Telugu language and cinema.